10 Scientific Distinctions It's Fun to Argue About [Daily 10]:

 Medium Earth Orbit gets its own designation because it's the orbit that requires battle gear.
 From about 2,000 to 36,000 kilometers Earth's radiation belts will take out electrical equipment.
 Anything that beeps up there needs specially-made shielding.

-10 Scientific Distinctions It's Fun to Argue About 7.
-Geostationary Orbit and Geosynchronous Orbit
+7. Geostationary Orbit and Geosynchronous Orbit

 There's nothing like words that share the first and the last two syllables to really get people mixed up.
 Especially when they sound like they do the exact same thing.
 Both sound like they maintain a constant position over one part of the Earth.
 And they kind of do, in different ways.